CamDavidsonPilon/decision-weights/README.md

 ## Mechanical Turk it.

-So I create combinations of probabilities and prizes, all with equal real-world expected value, and asked Turkers to pick which one they preferred:
+So I created combinations of probabilities and prizes, all with equal real-world expected value, and asked Turkers to pick which one they preferred.
+Example:

 ![Imgur](http://i.imgur.com/KHePN5a.png)

-The original HIT data and the python scripts that generate are in the repo, plus the data that I just now recieved back from MTurk.
+Again, notice that .5*x*$200 = .8*x*$125 = $100.
+The original HIT data and the python scripts that generate are in the repo, plus the MTurk data.
 Each HIT received 10 turkers.

 **Note:** The Turking cost me $88.40, if you'd like to give back over [Gittip](https://www.gittip.com/CamDavidsonPilon/), that would be great =)